mail-in-a-box/mailinabox/README.md

   * `setup/ldap.sh -search "(objectClass=mailuser)"` (show all users)
   * etc.

-This is a convenient way to run ldapsearch having all the correct command line arguments.
+This is a convenient way to run ldapsearch having all the correct command line arguments, but any LDAP tool will also work.

+**Caution**

-Caution: do not make direct LDAP database changes, such as adding users or groups using ldapmodify or other LDAP database tool.
+*Do not make direct LDAP database changes, such as adding users or groups using ldapmodify or other LDAP database tools.
 Instead, use the MiaB admin interface or REST API.
-Adding or removing a user or group with the admin interface may trigger additional database and system changes by the management daemon, such as updating DNS zones for new email domains, updating group memberships, etc, that would not be performed with a direct change.
+Adding or removing a user or group with the admin interface may trigger additional database and system changes by the management daemon, such as updating DNS zones for new email domains, updating group memberships, etc, that would not be performed with a direct change.*

-Migration
+## Migration
 ---------
 Running any of the setup scripts to install MiaB-LDAP (`miab`, `setup/bootstrap.sh`, `setup/start.sh`, etc) will automatically migrate your current installation from sqlite to LDAP.
 Make a full MiaB backup before running!